Dr. Amir A. Rashidian

 Dr. Roberto Desena

-Dr. Roberto graduated in November of 2016 and acquired several advanced certificates in sports, sports injuries, and management of these conditions.
-He currently holds a Sports Science and Human Performance certificate, which allows him to more efficiently work with this population to improve function and prevent further injuries.
-He also holds certificates in both Comprehensive Nutrition and Custom Stabilizing Orthotics.
-Dr. Roberto is certified by the National Board of Chiropractic Examiners, licensed in the state of Maryland, and is committed to furthering the profession of chiropractic.
+Dr Roberto graduated in November of 2016 and acquired several advancedcertificates on sports injuries and management of these conditions.
+He currently holds a Sports Science and Human Performance certification that allows him to better work with the sports population of Frederick, Maryland.
+This allows him to more efficiently work with patients to improve function and prevent further injuries.
+He also holds a Comprehensive Nutritional certification and a Gait and Orthotic certification, because as we all know proper health begins with your foundation.
+Dr. Roberto is certified by the National Board of Chiropractic Examiners, licensed in the state of Maryland, and is committed to furthering the profession of chiropractic

-Outside of practice he enjoys spending time with family and friends as well as staying involved in local professional networking groups that are committed to making a positive change for all.
-Dr. Roberto is a fan of competitive sports and specially enjoys a game of basketball.
+Outside of practice he enjoys spending time with family and friends and staying involved in the community via local groups that are committed to making a change for all.
+Dr. Roberto is a fan of competitive sports and especially enjoys a game of basketball.

 Dr. Nicole Heatherly

 Dr. Nicole has extensive training and experience in pregnancy, pediatrics, and overall wellness promotion.
 She understands the benefits of keeping the body functioning at its highest level and believes everyone can benefit from having a fully functioning nervous system.
+Because of this, she is Webster certified and a member of the Birthing Circle of Frederick.
 Her passion is to educate and serve the families of Frederick through specific, neurologically-based chiropractic care so that babies, children, and adults may live their best life.

-When Dr. Nicole isn’t busy saving lives in the office she enjoys reading, bike riding, hiking and spending time with her family and friends – you may even catch her out and about in Downtown Frederick from time to time.
-Lastly, Dr. Nicole’s favorite quote is “You never know how far reaching something you think, say or do today, will affect the lives of millions tomorrow.” – she says “you have no idea how far reaching your choice to see a chiropractor will be, it will truly change your life."
+When Dr. Nicole isn’t busy saving lives in the office she enjoys hiking, reading, doing anything outdoors, and spending time with her family and friends – you may even catch her out and about in Downtown Frederick from time to time.
+Lastly, Dr. Nicole’s favorite quote is “You never know how far-reaching something you think, say or do today, will affect the lives of millions tomorrow.” – she says “you have no idea how far-reaching your choice to see a chiropractor will be, it will truly change your life."

 Mid Atlantic Chiropractic Center welcomes new patients, give us a call today!